 This helps prevent dirt, grime, grease, and other contaminants from building up and potentially contaminating food.

 It also helps keep pests like cockroaches and rodents away.

 You should also wipe up any spills and clean them following power outages.

 Allow air circulation, label and date foods, use refrigerators to keep foods cool rather than cool them, and keep them clean to keep refrigerated food safe.

 The bottom line

-Refrigerating food is a preservation technique that helps slow the growth of bacteria.
+Refrigerating food is a preservation technique that slows the growth of bacteria.

-Keep the refrigerator at 41ºF (5ºC) or below and store foods in order of their minimum internal cooking temperature, with those that require the highest on the bottom.
+Keep your refrigerator at 41ºF (5ºC) or below, and store foods in order of their minimum internal cooking temperature, with those that require the highest on the bottom.

 Allowing air circulation, labeling and dating food, using refrigerators to keep foods cool rather than cool them, and regularly cleaning the refrigerator — inside and out — are other best practices to keep refrigerated food safe.